fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 failing tests, this option can help to show a pattern in the failures:

-Chapter 1.
+Lab 1.
 Getting Started with pytest • 18

 **$ pytest--tb=linetasks**